marcwferreira/FEUP_PFL_PROJ/README.md

 - expoToString: Transforms an Expo into a string.
 - termToString: Transforms a Term into a string.
 - firstTermToString: Transforms the first term into a string (because it doesn't have "+" at the front)
+- removeDeadSpace: removes a space at the end of the string if it exists
 - poliToString: Transforms a polynomial into a string.
 (Uses the functions above)

 Many more auxiliary function was used for this project, however due to size it will not be included in the ReadMe.
 If you wish these can be viewed at the code itself.
 The code is commented and orfanized (at least tried).<br>